DappDevs/presentations/content/how-to-dappdev.md

 ]

 ???

+* Understand use cases
+    * Know what's being worked on
+    * Conceptualize what makes dapps different/successful
+* Support open source!
+    * Open source tech is critical to success of blockchain
+    * Contributing is a "tide that raises all boats"
+    * GitCoin -- get tips to contribute
+    * Solidified -- audit smart contracts
+    * Many others...
+* Participate in a community
+    * Learn and teach others
+    * Face-to-face is fastest way to learn
+    * Develop mastery
+    * Help each other succeed!

+We have a slack and a github for our community to colloborate with.

+Please join us for hands-on workshops in the future!

++++

 A great way to be successful in this ever-changing space is to understand what particular use cases are a successful use of the underlying technology.